listingslab-software/docs/index.md

 layout: default
 ---

+## Getting started

 Keeping a set of publically accessible, spell & sanity checked docs is hard, so please bear with us.
 We're using [github.io pages](https://pages.github.com) with the custom domain [docs.listingslab.com](https://docs.listingslab.com) and a custom theme.
+So when we say __Getting Started__, we mean us, not you :)

-The [repo](https://github.com/listingslab-software/docs) is Open Source, of course, and PRs are welcome.
+The [repository](https://github.com/listingslab-software/docs) is of course Open Source on GitHub, and PRs are welcome.

 #### Progressive Web Apps Examples